splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/0-overview.md

 ---
 title: "Overview"
-type: "content"
-date: 2023-08-07 16:45:00
-draft: false
-description: "..."
 ---

-## Overview
+The next part of the journey will be spectacular.
+We are going to see how to take control of the sequence of instructions that the computer runs.
+This will greatly enhance what you can do with the computer, giving you the tools you need to start building, small but, much more interesting programs.

-The focus so far has been on learning the programming artefacts that you can create within your code.
-You have seen how to create [Programs](../../1-sequence-and-data/1-concepts/00-program), [Methods](../../1-sequence-and-data/1-concepts/02-method), [Functions](#), and [Variables](#).
-The actual instructions that you can issue to the computer have been limited to [Method Calls](../../1-sequence-and-data/1-concepts/03-method-call), [Function Calls](#), and [Assignment Statements](../../1-sequence-and-data/1-concepts/19-assignment-statement).
-This Chapter will introduce you to the other actions that you can command the computer to perform.
-It will show you how to control the flow of the instructions, unlocking great power, and making it possible to do things that until now seemed impossible.
+So far, you have seen how to create [programs](../../1-sequence-and-data/1-concepts/00-program) and [variables](../../1-sequence-and-data/1-concepts/07-variable) using code.
+The instructions have been limited to [method calls](../../1-sequence-and-data/1-concepts/03-method-call) and [assignment statements](../../1-sequence-and-data/1-concepts/19-assignment-statement).
+This chapter will introduce you to a range of new instructions that control the sequence of the instructions the computer is running, unlocking great power, and making it possible to do things that until now seemed impossible.

-When you have understood the material in this chapter you will be able to write code that commands the computer to perform a wider range of actions by controlling the sequence in which the basic commands are performed.

 ## Overview of Control Flow Concepts